skunkiferous/jsonnet/README.md

 # jsonnet
-A repo for my "generic" Jsonnet code, in particular a TSV parser, and "bigint" support.
+A repo for my "generic" Jsonnet code, in particular a TSV parser, and "int" support.

 WARNING: This is currently a v0.1 *protoype*.
 Don't use this for anything, unless you want to fix the bugs yourself!

-The TSV part is now working, but the "bigint" support is "skeletal" atm.
+The TSV part is now working, but the "int" support is "skeletal" atm.

 The idea is to load up a TSV file in Jsonnet, and turn it into an array of objects.
 But I want to support "big integers (signed 64-bit ints), and there is currently no support for